-For the fourth battle of Alton's Challenge, Alton Brown demonstrates the mad science of champagne and the competitors embrace a fermentation theme.
-A strange, stringy Japanese specialty is the talk of entree round, then an unusual cake inspires some unusual choices in the dessert round.
+For the fourth battle of Alton's Challenge, Alton Brown demonstrates the mad science of champagne, and the competitors embrace a fermentation theme.
+A strange, stringy Japanese specialty is the talk of the entree round, then an unusual cake inspires some unusual choices in the dessert round.

 Alton Brown is taking over the Chopped Kitchen for an epic five-part tournament!
 With $50,000 on the line, the first four chefs bravely take on his challenge.
 For this first battle, Alton demonstrates the science behind smoking foods, and the chefs are encouraged to infuse every dish with smoky flavor.
 Tiny radishes and a strangely savory cookie are in the mix for round one.
 Alton whips up a signature smoked item for the second basket, then an exotic drink is the smoky component in basket number three.

 In the second Alton's Challenge battle, there's a dehydration theme for the baskets, and Alton Brown demonstrates a home hack that makes removing moisture from food a breeze.
 The first round has the chefs making quick use of instant mashed potatoes, then an Alton specialty is one of the mandatory ingredients for the entree round.
 A diabolical dessert basket has the chefs scrambling to make dehydrated eggs work in their final plates.

 The chefs explore the wonders of molecular gastronomy in the third Alton's Challenge battle.
 Making a powder from a fat and clearing up the problem with transparent ravioli are some of the struggles in round one.
 In the entree round, the chefs get lamb cooked with a modernist method and some new age noodles.
 Then, a cake that looks and tastes like a drop of water gives the last pair of chefs a perplexing puzzle to solve for dessert.